LeonardoAlchieri/Text_Mining/README.md

 In this project 2 main datasets are used:
 - NYTimes data, obtained using an automated scraper (purpose built).
-- The XSum dataset, obtained as detailed by the researchers (see https://github.com/EdinburghNLP/XSum)
+- A subset (~10%) of the XSum dataset, obtained as detailed by the researchers (see https://github.com/EdinburghNLP/XSum)

 Any other dataset can be used with the following code, given its preparation as follow:
 - List of dictionaries.